rubik/rubik.github.io/content/post/kubernetes-tutorial-ii-deploying-an-app.md

 > **Heads up**&emsp;The pods in the old replica sets are terminated and the
 > traffic switches to the new pods when they are ready.
 But how does Kubernetes
 > know when the new pods are ready to accept traffic?
-It actually doesn't, and
+Actually, it doesn't, and
 > it will consider the new pods ready as soon as the container process starts.
 > Of course, that is rarely the desired behavior, so we can instruct Kubernetes
-> to poll the pods periodically in order to determine if they are ready or not,
+> to poll the pods periodically to determine if they are ready or not, alive or
-> alive or not.
+> not.
 That is accomplished by setting up health checks.

 #### Final configuration